Legal Requirements for Hiring in Kenya

 Handling Deadlines and Penalties

-Submit SHIF payments by the 9th working day with PAYE via bank or M-Pesa remittances.
+Submit SHIF payments by the 9th of the following month with PAYE via bank or M-Pesa remittances.
 This aligns with KRA portal login processes for P9 forms.
 Missing deadlines disrupts payroll compliance.

-Penalties include a flat KSh 20,000 plus 2% monthly on arrears, affecting net pay calculations.
+Late SHIF remittance attracts penalties and interest set by the SHA, so confirm the current figures before relying on them.
 Maintain record keeping of all remittances to prove compliance during audits.
 Experts recommend setting calendar reminders for labor laws Kenya adherence.

 For first-time employers, pair SHIF setup with employment contracts outlining deductions.
 Include clauses for probation period and leave entitlement to support smooth HR policies.
 This prevents disputes under Employment Act 2007.